API

 )

-• max_job: the number of jobs done.
-If number of jobs exceed 1.5*NUMBER, old jobs will be delete.
+: the number of jobs done.
+If number of jobs exceed 1.5*NUMBER, old jobs will be delete.max_cancelled_job

 set_scheduler_max_cpu(percent::Float64)

 Set the maximum CPU (thread) the scheduler can use.
-If starting Julia with multi-threads, the maximum CPU is nthreads() - 1.
+If starting Julia with multiple threads in the default thread pool, the maximum CPU is the number of tids in the default thread pool not equal to 1.

 Example